compass rose

 Lay out all the stuff you want to bring on your bed.
 Return 1/2 of it to your storage at home.
 Get a small soft backpack and put in it: swim suit, several pairs of shorts, many light cotton shirts and as much underwear as will fit.
 You will want waterproof sandals (we like chacos).
 Toiletries with a little extra emphasis on sunscreen and bug repellant.
 Regarding sunscreen: .you will want a high SPF sunscreen which does not stain.
 Note: if the bottle says "may stain some fabrics" it will definately make a mess of your T-shirt collars and all my fiberglass.
 Look for titanium dioxide or zinc oxide to make your dermatoligist happy.
 Regarding bug repellant: look for the percentage of DEET.
 Its nasty stuff but it works.
 We rarely encounter mosquitoes or no-see-ums on board but you will want repellant for morning or evening shoreside excursions.
 A high SPF hat which provides ear covererage is quite nice - the sun is very intense.
 A normal white cotton T-shirt has an SPF rating of 5 and you will return from a snorkeling trip or a walk with a sunburn if it is your only protection.

 Wear your long sleeve shirt and shoes on the plane, you will not need them again until you return.
 We generally wear shirt and shorts and sandals all the time.
 It is typically around 80 degrees with a light to moderate breeze and you really do not need to wear much except as modesty dictates.
 Bring your passport - you will be entering and leaving many foreign countries and they are not impressed with your state driver's license.
 You can get money in the many automated bank money machines.
 There is no place to store your large hard-sided luggage on a boat, leave it at home.
-You do not need to bring your PFD, the boat has plenty if we sink and they are a little warm to wear around the deck.
+You do not need to bring your PFD(Life Vest), the boat has plenty if we sink and they are a little warm to wear around the deck.
 The water is also in the 80's and very salty so you float easily - if you fall in, you will not drown nor suffer hypothermia.
-(We do not recommend falling in as it can be quite difficult to find you in bouncy seas).
+(However, we do not recommend falling in as it can be quite difficult to find you in bouncy seas).
 Prescription lens wearers will want to bring a dive mask which fits their prescription, all else is available locally.
 Boat gifts should be consumable: coffee, the New York Times, good peanut butter (unsalted, unsweetened crunchy is unavailable) and good books are all very appreciated.
 In contrast to the boat advertisements featuring roses in stem glasses, life on a boat is quite like camping (but without the dust) and fairly close.
 The most important item to bring is: a good attitude.

 Do I need a watermaker in the Caribbean?